akshaybhaskaran/openssl-crypto/README.md

 Basic crypto operations in C++ using the libcrypto library of OpenSSL

 # Cryptographic operations
-The following cryptographic operations are possible with OpenSSL crypto library - libcrypto
+The following cryptographic operations are possible with OpenSSL crypto library - libcrypto<br/>
     	> Encryption and Decryption: Symmetric and Assymmetric<br/>
 	> Asymmetric Encryption and Decryption of an Envelope<br/>
 	> Message Digests<br/>